Timboom/hello-world/README.md

 e.
 The remote branch is "Checked out".
 f.
 Procedure above followed.

+New plan:
+At work, I have to use VS, so it makes sense to do my own work this way too.
+Stiil no home stuff on the work computer and vice versa.

 {Trying to see if we can get commits to Github thence to Trello}
 {Add a second commit to the same branch to see what happens (prior to merge) {No issue reference available in PyCharm.
 Try to get into pull.}